 The Canada Graduate Scholarships - Michael Smith Foreign Study Supplements (CGS-MSFSS) Program supports high-calibre Canadian graduate students in building global linkages and international networks through the pursuit of exceptional research experiences at research institutions abroad.
 By accessing international scientific research and training, CGS-MSFSS recipients will contribute to strengthening the potential for collaboration between Canadian and foreign institutions.

 This program is available to Canadian citizens or permanent residents who hold a Tri-Agency Canada Graduate Scholarship (CGS) at the Master's or doctoral level or a Vanier CGS from CIHR, NSERC or SSHRC.
-Note that international students who hold a Vanier CGS are not eligible for this competition
+Note that international students who hold a Vanier CGS are not eligible for this competition.

-Canadian Institutes of Health Research (CIHR) has launched a third intake for the 2018-2019 competition with the intention of awarding the remaining supplements from the two previous intakes.
-CIHR has sufficient funds for approximately 17 awards.
+CIHR has launched a third intake for the 2021-2022 MSFSS competition with the intention of awarding the remaining supplements from the two previous intakes.
 Eligible applications will be accepted on a first come, first served basis.
 Complete and eligible applications will be forwarded to CIHR as they are received by the Faculty of Graduate and Postdoctoral Studies.
 Note that NSERC and SSHRC are not participating in this special "3rd call" MSFSS competition this year, so NSERC and SSHRC award holders are not eligible to apply for this competition.

 Applications will be evaluated on the basis of the linkage between the CGS research goals, the activities outlined for the proposed research study period abroad, and the applicant’s future research/career goals, considering:

 - the significance, feasibility and merit of proposed activities at the foreign institution